 I don’t write memoirs, so someone disagreeing with my writing is actually them disagreeing with a story element, like the subject matter or a character’s action or dialogue.
 Some people get upset with the mere existence of a book that doesn’t align with their worldview.
 We all have different tastes, and even those can vary from day to day, so a creative person has to keep in mind that they can’t please everyone.
 I will say that I haven’t come up against strong disagreement to my fiction work, although I certainly did with my journalism.
 Sometimes journalists are harangued just for covering a story, no matter how they do it.
 Writers need to have thick skins.

 Now more than ever.
 At the very least, I write a general outline with chapter bullet points.
 I sometimes don’t detail getting from one point to another so that I can enjoy the spontaneity of my characters’ actions and reactions, but I always know where the story is headed.

 I don’t have a set routine.
-I’m co-leader of the Wisconsin chapter for the Society of Children’s Book Writers and Illustrators, which takes time and attention and I greatly enjoy.
-I’m also videographer for the Fantasy Art Workshop Video Series as well as for Jeff Miracola’s YouTube Channel.
-My husband and I travel for his illustration career and my writing conferences, so I write when I find (or make) the time.
+I work full time at a New York book publisher.
+I also help run Fantasy Art Workshop‘s Illustration Intensive a week-long art retreat and workshop.
+My husband and I travel for his illustration career and my writing conferences.
+So I write when I find (or make) the time.

 I type directly into my computer when I feel like it.
 When I don’t want to be in front of a screen, I write longhand in a fancy, old-timey journal with rough, handmade paper, which is supremely satisfying because my rollerball pen makes a great scratching sound as I write, reassuring me of progress and making me feel like an author of a bygone age.
 Don’t laugh.
 We all have our quirks.